Bambil/bamboo-doc/source/index.html.md

 ```

 This request is used getting sensors information.
 Through the states
-parameters you can list the values you want and the middleware will take care of the
+parameters you can list the values you want and the I1820 will take care of the
 rest of the job.

 The parameter list for this request must be **json** formatted.
 Here is the